About arc42

 -

-Containerization with Docker: We leverage Docker containerization to package each microservice and its dependencies into lightweight, portable containers.
+Containerization with Docker: We leverage Docker containerization to package each service and its dependencies into lightweight, portable containers.
 Docker provides a consistent environment across different stages of the development lifecycle, ensuring seamless deployment and scalability.
 With Docker, we can easily spin up new instances of services, manage dependencies, and streamline our development and deployment workflows.

 -

-5.4.
+4.3.
 Team Organization

 For developing this project we are using Github as the control version systems.
 The master branch contains the final version of the product, so that every accepted pull request to master branch will be considered as a new release.